There can be more to weight gain than the cheat days!

 Lifestyle modifications primarily focus on weight loss and reduction in serum lipids.
 This is not entirely right.

-Recent studies prove that reducing sugar consumption leads to insulin sensitivity, weight loss, and cardiovascular risk.
+Recent studies prove that reducing sugar consumption leads to insulin sensitivity, weight loss, and reduced cardiovascular risk.
 As the medical information still tends to be contradictory, some might even get confused about changing their lifelong habits, natural and biochemical cravings, nutritional, and other guidelines.

 How is Weight Gained?

 ‘Fat causes weight gain’ is a common perception.
 But it isn’t true.
 Insulin controls the glucose amount in cells.
 The presence of insulin indicates “a fed state, which facilitates the production of glycogen (stored glucose) in the liver and muscle as well as triglycerides in adipose cells.

 The storage of glycogen is limited.
 It is around 500 g (depending on the muscle mass).
 Excess glucose is later stored as triglycerides.